dlr-eoc/prosEO/deploy/README.md

 You may be asked to provide the password for the `postgres` user.
 Enter the password configured in the `docker-compose.yml` file in `brain/prepare_proseo/files`.

 The control instance can be stopped using the script `stop_control_instance.sh`.
-To stop only the prosEO microservices, but not the database (e. g. for maintenance work on the database) use the script `stop_brain.sh`.

 # Starting the prosEO Storage Manager

-Log in to the brain host via the control instance bastion host, then create the containers for the prosEO microservices:
+Log in to the NFS server host via the control instance bastion host, then create the containers for the prosEO microservices:
 ```
 cd /opt/prosEO
 ./run_storage_mgr.sh <private Docker registry> <version>